Logo Icon

 4. Create a study plan

 A well-structured study plan is the foundation of efficient preparation.
-Divide your study material into comprehensible sections and stay as close to your schedule as possible.
-A well-planned schedule allows you to cover the course systematically while also allowing you enough revision time.
+Divide your study material into manageable sections and stick as closely to your schedule as possible.
+A well-planned schedule lets you cover the course systematically while still giving you enough time for revision.

 Check | CAT Exam Reasoning Syllabus 2026